TeamSignum/html/README.md

 * Note on Using Navbar
-  - include a div with id "navbar:" + relative path to html root.
+  - Include a div with id "navbar:" + relative path to html root.
   - For example <div id="navbar:../" if you are one folder down from html.
+  - See login.html as an example.